-The Trust is operating a network of 3518 Integrated Livestock Development (ILD) Centres in 142 Districts of Andhra Pradesh, Chhattisgarh, Haryana, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Punjab, Rajasthan & Telangana & as on 30th June 2017.
-Through these centres, we are providing veterinary services to over 35,000 villages in these states.
+The Trust is operating a network of 2365 Integrated Livestock Development (ILD) Centres in 113 Districts of Andhra Pradesh, Bihar, Chhattisgarh, Haryana, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Punjab & Rajasthan as on 31st May 2018.
+Through these centres, we are providing veterinary services to over 24,000 villages in these states.

 B. Mobile Veterinary Support Services

 Timely availability of veterinary services is the key to livestock management.
 Keeping this in mind, a project of deploying a mobile veterinary clinic was conceived, designed and approved by the governments of Chhattisgarh and Odisha for the areas covered under the livestock development projects already running in these states.

 Purposes served by Mobile Veterinary Units (MVUs)

 - Provide doorstep Veterinary Services (Curative, advisory and breeding)

 - Examine the health condition of the animals and treat them accordingly.

 - Facilitate "control and contain" the disease outbreaks.